Electric Grid Automation Guide: Explore Key Tools and Trends in Smart Power Networks

 Cybersecurity EnhancementsProtecting digital grid infrastructure

-Electric grid automation is influenced by national regulations, energy policies, and international standards.
-Governments play a key role in shaping how smart grid technologies are implemented.
+Electric grid automation is guided by national regulations and international standards.
+Governments play a crucial role in promoting and regulating smart grid technologies.

-In India, initiatives such as the Revamped Distribution Sector Scheme (RDSS) focus on improving power distribution efficiency through digital technologies and automation.
-These programs encourage utilities to adopt smart meters and automated systems.
+In India, initiatives such as the Revamped Distribution Sector Scheme (RDSS) focus on improving power distribution through digital technologies.
+These programs encourage the adoption of smart meters and automation systems.

 • Data privacy and cybersecurity requirements